-There has been talk for years about Serbia’s great potential for the successful development of organic agriculture.
+There has been talking for years about Serbia’s great potential for the successful development of organic agriculture.
 How would you today assess the trends in this area of Serbian agriculture?

 – The organic picture of Serbia is beautiful and shows that farmers have felt and understood what organic production is and what it can provide in production, economic and environmental terms.
 Of approximately 16,000 hectares, today we have large (500 to 3,000 ha) producers of legume crops and exceptional organic farms, the stand out examples of which are those that use organic production for the development of green jobs (processing, selling, composting, biogas etc.).